huangliping-1975/Gait-phase/README.md

 * The detection time point of each state that are the sequential detection of the off-ground state , the initial on-ground state marked , the on-ground state , and the initial off-ground state.

 # Results
-The results show that the method can adaptively detect the gait phase in real time for different terrains and different payloads while walking at different speed compared with the reference methods, and gait phase detection can gain better detection results and the overall accuracy reaches about 95%.
+The results show that the method can adaptively detect the gait phase in real time for different terrains and different payloads while walking at different speeds.
+Our proposed method can gain over 95% accuracy and time difference is 4.99±15.05ms